rlevine/droplet_video_analyzer/README.md

 conda create --prefix ./envs --file spec-file.txt
 ```

-Activate the conda virtual environment from the `envs`directory:
+It will ask you to confirm overwriting the empty `envs` directory.
+Do so, and then activate the conda virtual environment from the that directory:

 ```shell
 conda activate ./envs